Understanding College Tuition Obligations in Divorce: A Guide for Families in Central New York

 Document Financial Capacity: Be prepared to provide evidence of both parents’ financial resources and the child’s academic qualifications to justify a court-ordered contribution.

-How a Family Law Attorney Can Help
+Contact a Syracuse Family Law Attorney Today

 We understand the importance of securing your child’s educational future during a divorce.
-Whether you’re negotiating a settlement or seeking a court order, we are here to guide you every step of the way.
+Whether you are negotiating a settlement or seeking a court order, we are here to guide you every step of the way.
+Contact us today to schedule a consultation with an experienced Syracuse child support attorney and learn how I can help you achieve a fair resolution that safeguards your financial future and ensures your child has access to the education they deserve.